792-3 OVERPAYMENTS

 Example:

 A child is a member of an assistance unit with his mother.
-His mother leaves the state, giving him to an uncle, who applies for Temporary Assistance.
+His mother leaves the state, giving him to his uncle, who applies for ATAPAlaska Temporary Assistance Program.
 The amount of the outstanding overpayment is recouped from the uncle/nephew's new grant.

 Alaska does not recoup for other states and other states do not recoup for Alaska.

-If no fraud is involved, the Claims Specialist sends a recoupment notice to the client, giving him 30 days to repay the loss or to have his Temporary Assistance grant reduced for the months necessary to recover the loss.
+3. If no fraud is involved, the Claims Specialist sends a recoupment notice to the client, giving them 30 days to repay the loss or to have his ATAPAlaska Temporary Assistance Program grant reduced for the months necessary to recover the loss.
 If the client wishes to protest the recoupment determination, he may request a hearing.

 The 10% recoupment withholding may be suspended for up to 3 months.
 With supervisory approval, the Claims Specialist can suspend only if recoupment poses such a financial threat that the loss of income threatens the continued existence of the family as a unit.